wlswotmd/gef/README.md

 ### Other
 * The category is introduced in `gef help`.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/gef-help.png)
 * Combined into one file (from gef-extra).
-The followings are moved from gef-extras.
+The following are moved from gef-extras.
     * `peek-pointers`, `current-stack-frame`, `xref-telescope`, `bytearray`, and `bincompare`.
     * This is because a single file is more attractive than ease of maintenance.
 * The system-call table used by `syscall-args` is moved from gef-extras.